-[RSG-02] Resources name MUST be consistent in their naming pattern.
+[RSG-02] Resource names MUST be consistent in their naming pattern.

 [RSG-03] Resource names in the request SHOULD use kebab-case naming conventions and they MAY be abbreviated.

 [RSG-04] Query parameters MUST be consistent in their naming pattern.